IkonOne/FRCC-Maze-Race/_pages/shield-bot.md

 The sensors are a special electrical component called a phototransistor.
 This is like the opposite of a light bulb.
 The more light hits it, the more electricity it lets pass through.

-We use these sensors by turning on the emitter, putting something in front of the sensor and then reading how much electricity is passing through the phototransistor.
-The amount of electricity is a function to two variables:
+We use these sensors by turning on the emitter, putting something in front of the sensor and then reading how much light bounces back.
+The amount of light is a function of two variables:

 1. How close the object is to the sensor.
 (The optimal distance is around 5mm)
 2. How much infrared light the object reflects.
 (White objects reflect more than black)

-I'm not sure why I took the time to make an ascii art graphic displaying this concept, but I did, so I'm going to leave it.

 ```
 EMITTER          SENSOR